Recent Posts

 "All of the staff was phenomenal.
 They came down to her level and made sure she was comfortable," says Kelly.
 "Now Izzy plays with this little doctor kit after school every day.
 She pretends to be Marlee and takes care of patients."

 A few days after surgery, the pathology reports showed that Izzy's teratoma was benign and no additional care would be necessary.
-The family got more good news when Dr. Ishitani told them it shouldn't cause any lasting effects on Izzy's health.
+The family got more good news when they were told it shouldn't cause any lasting effects on Izzy's health or her lung capacity going into the future.

 And recover she did.
-Izzy returned to school about a week after her surgery, and her parents say that she's feeling fine.
-She's also looking forward to celebrating her 12th birthday in May.
+Izzy returned to school about a week after her surgery.

 "We are just overwhelmed with the staff and how they treated her, but also how they treated us.
 We were really scared at first, but they had so much compassion," says Kelly.
 "I was just so impressed with how the teams work together.
 It was a really easy transition from Cannon Falls to Rochester.
 Everybody knew what was going on when they came into the room.
 They were all so great with her and us."